 \section{Abstract}

 We propose the star-shaped acceptability indexes as generalizations of both the approaches of \cite{Cherny2009} and \cite{Gianin2013} in the same vein as star-shaped risk measures generalize both the classes of coherent and convex risk measures in \cite{Castagnoli2021}.
-We characterize acceptability indexes through star-shaped risk measures, star-shaped acceptance sets, and as the minimum of a family of quasi-concave acceptability indexes.
-Further, we introduce concrete examples under our approach linked to Value at Risk, risk-adjusted reward on capital, reward-based gain-loss ratio, monotone reward-deviation ratio, and robust acceptability indexes.
+We characterize acceptability indexes through star-shaped risk measures and star-shaped acceptance sets as the minimum of a family of quasi-concave acceptability indexes.
+Further, we introduce concrete examples under our approach linked to Value at Risk, risk-adjusted reward on capital, reward-based gain-loss ratio, and monotone reward-deviation ratio.

 \textbf{Keywords}: Star-shaped acceptability indexes, star-shaped risk measures, performance measures, risk adjusted return on capital, gain-loss ratio.